jalal246/builderz/README.md

 # Builderz

-> Build your project(s) with zero configuration :bowtie:
+> Zero Configuration JavaScript Bundler :bowtie:

-`build/er/z` is a smart bundler.
-Works for regular repo with a single package and monorepo.
+`build/er/z` was built originally to bundle monorepos for one-step production only.
+And of course, works for regular repo with a single package.

 It does multiple things to save you some time and lets you focus on developing, that includes:

-1. Gets all packages path by looking into the workplace, including monorepo.
+1. Gets all validate packages path by looking into the workplace - including monorepo.

-2. Extract JSON from each package found in the root.
+2. Extract JSON from each package found in the workplace.

 3. Cleans build folders if there is any.